 Workers can be injured in all types of accidents, such as:

-- Slips and falls - These are the most common accidents, typically caused by wet or damaged floors, torn or uneven carpeting, poorly lit areas, or clutter and debris in walkways.
+These are the most common accidents, typically caused by wet or damaged floors, torn or uneven carpeting, poorly lit areas, or clutter and debris in walkways.

-- Manual Labor -Bending and lifting, carrying and moving heavy items, such as boxes, furniture, tools and construction material can lead to a wide range of injuries.
+Bending and lifting, carrying and moving heavy items, such as boxes, furniture, tools and construction material can lead to a wide range of injuries.

-- Vehicles and Moving Equipment - Workers can be injured from vehicles and equipment that rollover, hit people, or tip over such as forklifts, cranes, and machinery.
+Workers can be injured from vehicles and equipment that rollover, hit people, or tip over such as forklifts, cranes, and machinery.

-- Workplace Hazards - Exposed wiring, chemicals, fires, burns and explosions can lead to catastrophic and fatal injuries.
+Exposed wiring, chemicals, fires, burns and explosions can lead to catastrophic and fatal injuries.

 If you were injured on the job, you should immediately seek medical treatment and inform the treating physician that your injury or illness was job-related.
 You must also inform your supervisor in writing of the injury within 30 days of the accident.
 By failing to notify your employer in a timely fashion, you may forfeit your right to obtain benefits.
 It is also crucial to keep notes of your injury as well as records of any treatment you receive.
 Although the time limit to file a worker’s compensation claim in California is one-year from the date of the injury or illness, you should call our office as soon as possible so we can start the process.